Dawn Bowden: Political career

 In February 2016, it was announced that Bowden had been selected from an all-women shortlist to be the Welsh Labour candidate for the Merthyr Tydfil and Rhymney constituency seat in the next Welsh Assembly election.
 The all-women shortlist was controversial; it drew criticism from a number of male councillors, including the leader of Merthyr Tydfil County Borough Council.
 On 5 May 2016, she was elected a Member of the Welsh Assembly with 9,763 votes (47.2% of votes cast).

+Bowden has sat as a Labour Co-operative member since re-election in 2021.
+She was re-elected with a majority of 9,311 votes.
+After the election, she was appointed as Chief Whip for the Welsh Government and Deputy Minister for Arts, Sport and Tourism by First Minister Mark Drakeford.
+She was moved from the role of Chief Whip to being a Ministerial liaison for the co-operation agreement, in May 2023.
+After Vaughan Gething was elected First Minister in May 2024, she was appointed as Minister for Social Care.
+First Minister Eluned Morgan retained her in this role when she appointed her cabinet in August 2024, but renamed it to Minister for Children and Social Care in Morgan's September 2024 reshuffle.

 Personal life

 Bowden has two children.
 Sam and Jack.
 In 2011, she married Martin; he works as a policy officer for Welsh Labour.

+Bowden came out as a Lesbian in November 2025 and confirmed she had split from husband Martin.